 The view from my German infantry gun (which was actually attached to my platoon, and not one of the HQ elements).
 These jolly lads spent most of the game lobbing direct and indirect HE at the British Commandos and Royal Engineers who were pressing in from the British left.
 Not much damage, but the effect was to chase them out of positions--and to help make Ralph (who was hard pressed) feel like someone cared...

-...my AT gun fired at each British vehicle as it entered, hitting nothing (and so it went for the rest of the game with the AT: "Plunk: miss; Plunk: miss...repeat."
+My anti tank gun, positioned with a magnificent field of fire on allied vehicular approach.
+This made life figuratively uncomfortable for the allied armor, if not materially so......my AT gun fired at each British vehicle as it entered, hitting nothing (and so it went for the rest of the game with the AT: "Plunk: miss; Plunk: miss...repeat."
 As can gleaned by the steely gaze over his spectacles, Byron, the British Armor commander, was not amused.

 The British Armor as seen from the road block in the town.
 The British Armor wound up standing off and firing with results not unlike those achieved by my crew served weapons: let's just say that there wasn't much chance for sweeping armored warfare in this situation.